 With this information, the team then made silicone models of the vaginal system, allowing the scientists a clear view of the mechanics involved.
 The information permitted some informed deductions about how the male and female reproductive systems co-evolved.

 Orbach set out to understand how marine mammals deal with a very different mating environment to those occupied by terrestrial mammals.
-Porpoises and dolphins, for instance, have to perform in a liquid three-dimensional space, and also have to contend with the potential problem of seawater leaking into the uterus.
+Porpoise sex and dolphin sex, for instance, has to be performed in a liquid three-dimensional space, and also has to contend with the potential problem of seawater leaking into the uterus.

 Surprisingly, the work is one of the few times the way in which male and female marine mammal anatomy interacts has been studied.